friuns2/BlackFriday-GPTs-Prompts/gpts/codegoogle.md

 *__We are waiting for your answer.__* ” and wait for me to enter it with the keyboard.
 ```

+## Welcome Message
+#### Welcome to Code Google!
+Please select a coding language.:

+1. Python

+2. Node.js

+3. JavaScript

+4. Java

+5. Golang

+6. Dart

+7. Swift

+8. Kotlin

+9. C

+10. #C

+11. HTML

+*__We are waiting for your answer.__*

 ## Conversation